Families need to log into their Family Portal: review, sign and date the 1:1 Chromebook Webform.

 What if there is a problem with this computer?

 Students receive on-site, real-time tech support at Andrean High School.
-If the technology department can't immediately fix the student's computer, we will give them a loaner laptop.
+If the technology department can't immediately fix the student's computer, we will give them a replacement laptop.
 Furthermore, the fact that the technology support is school-based, your son or daughter assumes the responsibility of resolving issues, becoming more self-assured and independent in the process.

 What is included?